spookylukey/django-views-the-right-way/source/delegation.rst

    * the arguments after ``*`` are `keyword only arguments
      <https://lukeplant.me.uk/blog/posts/keyword-only-arguments-in-python/>`_.
-   * ``queryset`` and ``template_name`` lack defaults (because we don't have any good defaults) which forces calling code to supply the arguments.
+   * ``queryset`` and ``template_name`` lack defaults (because we don’t have any good defaults) which forces calling code to supply the arguments.
    * for ``context`` we do have a sensible default, but also need to avoid the `mutable default arguments gotcha
      <https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments>`_,
      so we use ``None`` in the signature and change to ``{}`` later.

-At the template level, we'll probably do a similar refactoring, using `include
+At the template level, we’ll probably do a similar refactoring, using `include
 <https://docs.djangoproject.com/en/stable/ref/templates/builtins/#include>`_ to
 factor out duplication.

-That's it!
+That’s it!
 See below for some more discussion about how this delegation pattern might evolve.
 Otherwise, onto :doc:`dependency-injection`.

 .. _function-based-generic-views: